Repair Utility

 chkdsk X: /f

-(replace “X” with your USB drive’s letter) and press Enter. - This command scans and repairs logical errors on the drive.
+(replace “X” with your drive’s letter) and press Enter.
+This scans and repairs logical errors.

 |